Employee engagement has become synonymous with productivity and passion and a healthy bottom line.

 The employer brand works in exactly the same way as the consumer brand.
 You can have a fantastic value proposition but fail in delivering the promise.
 Like most things, it comes down to the execution and how the business delivers on its total reward promises will impact engagement.
 There is a need to empower management by giving them the skills they require to engage with employees properly and to use the organisation’s total reward tools effectively.
 Poor management and bad communication will only serve to damage any plans put in place, and a total reward specialist can ensure this is addressed in the right way to deliver the right results.

-Marie-Claire Mclachlan is the South African Rewards Association (SARA) exco member.
+Marie-Claire Mclachlan is a South African Rewards Association (SARA) exco member.